apache/brooklyn-server/openshift-location/README.md

 It will then install and launch the entity.
 Each `inboundPort` will be exposed as a [_NodePort_](http://kubernetes.io/docs/user-guide/services/#type-nodeport) in a _Service_.

+The config options in the `provisioning.properties` section allow the location to be further customized for each entity, as follows:

+- **env**  The `cloudsoft/centos:7` image uses an environment variable named `CLOUDSOFT_ROOT_PASSWORD` to assign the SSH login user password.
+This must match the `loginUser.password` configuration on the location.
+- **inboundPorts**  The set of ports that should be exposed by the service.

+Note the use of **deployment** in the `provisioning.properties` configuration, to set the hostname of the MySQL container to allow the Wordpress Apache server to connect to it.

 #### DockerContainer based blueprints

 Alternatively AMP can launch instances based on a `DockerContainer`, this means additional configuration such as custom docker images can be specified.
 Here's an example which sets up a [Wordpress](https://wordpress.org/) instance: